- Feminist City: A Field Guide

 - Between the Lines (2019)

-Women, if your city feels hostile, it’s because men made it that way.
+If your city feels hostile to women, it’s because men made it that way.

 Women are often taught that dodging trouble in the city is their responsibility.
 Don’t go out alone.
 Don’t dress like that.
 Stay away from that neighbourhood.